 This time of year, moving from spot to spot is a big deal.
 The fish have been getting lots of fishing pressure and they’re getting spooky.
 You need to get away from the crowds.
 Abandon the community spots and find your own little out-of-the-way locations.
 The fish won’t be as spooky, so they’ll be easier to catch.

 If for some reason you can’t get away from the crowds, you’ll want to use different baits than what everyone else is using.
 Sometimes early in the season one particular bait or style of bait gets hot.
 Anglers have success with that bait early in the season and stick with that particular bait all season, even though its productivity falls off.
 When everyone else is using a particular bait with marginal success, that’s the time to switch to a different bait.
 Fish become conditioned to presentations.
-If you switch presentations, you’re greatly increasing your odds for getting bit.
+If you switch presentations, you’re greatly increasing your odds of getting bit.

 A couple of new baits that the fish haven’t seen much of are the new Bro Bling Jig and the UV Forage Minnow Dart.
-Apparently the fish like to eat things they haven’t seen before because so far this ice-season, these two baits have been getting eaten a lot.
+Apparently, the fish like to eat things they haven’t seen before because so far this ice season, these two baits have been getting eaten a lot.

 Mid-winter can provide some outstanding ice-fishing opportunities.
 Now is the time to take advantage of those opportunities.

 PHOTO CAPTION-Dax and Max Clark keep warm when they’re ice-fishing even when it’s cold outside.
-The fish might not always be big, but this dad/son team always enjoy their time together on the ice.
+The fish might not always be big, but this dad/son team always enjoys their time together on the ice.

-To see all the most recent episodes of the Fishing the Midwest television series, new fishing related tips, and fishing articles from the past, go to fishingthemidwest.com
+To see all the most recent episodes of the Fishing the Midwest television series, new fishing-related tips, and fishing articles from the past, go to fishingthemidwest.com